Buckinghamshire Strategic Economic Plan

 This was given further impetus by the Government commitment to LEPs and the policy changes in relation to business rates ensuring that local areas will benefit even more directly from new businesses attracted into an area.

-The revised strategic economic plan took into account the changing planning and infrastructure landscape giving greater certainty around population and housing growth, the establishment of the Buckinghamshire Enterprise Zones and the strengthening of the core Buckinghamshire business clusters in supporting the new industrial national strategy.
+The revised strategic economic plan took into account the changing planning and infrastructure landscape giving greater certainty around population and housing growth, the establishment of the Buckinghamshire Enterprise Zones and the strengthening of the core Buckinghamshire business clusters in supporting the new national industrial strategy.

 Our vision is that the Buckinghamshire economy will be a vibrant, balanced and resilient economy, underpinned by innovative, high-value, globally-orientated firms.